ahusejn1/TeamApple_Big_Scale_Analytics/README.md

   - The general accuracy of the model is 59%
   - Batchsize:5
   - Epoch:5
   - The results of this iteration shows us that for the value 1 (corresponding to level A2), unfortunately we have no precision, no recall as well as a F1 score of 0.
-However, for the rest of values (A1, B1, B2, C1, C2), we have a balance between precision, recall and F1 which is fairly balanced with in particular a clear improvement in scores of C2.
+However, for the rest of values (A1, B1, B2, C1, C2), we have a balance between precision, recall and F1 which is fairly balanced with a clear improvement in the score of C2.

 ###### 🔁 3rd iteration

-For this third, we decided to upload another dataset which is the one used for the other iterations to which we applied the preprocessing explained in the corresponding part.
+For this third iteration, we decided to upload another dataset which is the one used for the other iterations to which we applied the preprocessing explained in the corresponding part.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ahusejn1/TeamApple_Big_Scale_Analytics/main/Documentation/3.1.png" width="230" height="150"//>